1mTojii/BlueTeam-tools/1. bruteforce tool - brutesentry/brutesentry/README.md

 ## Quick start
 Note: maybe you will have to switch the "py" to python for it to work in the cmd
+Note: Note that you ALLWAYS have to be in the folder.
+For noobies
 ```bash
 # Generate a sample log with normal traffic + 2 injected brute-force attacks
 py generate_sample_log.py